 The Program Plans provide information on the College’s internal environment and receive external feedback through external advisory groups.
 The Program Plans provide the primary link to the budget allocation process.
 They also guide the formation of Action Plans (college and program level) for the College.

-Moorpar College Educational Master Plan
+Moorpark College Educational Master Plan

 Ten-year plan which charts the district’s long-term course based on internal scans, external scans of the community, and enrollment projections.
 This Educational Master Plan defines the cademic direction of the college and makes general recommendations to address current and foreseeable challenges.
 These recommendations create a framework for organizational growth and change.